vitoramj/SimpleRobotWebRemote/README.md

     `$ cd ~/public`
     `$ sudo python3 -m http.server 1234`

-   which will start a simple web server listening on port 1234, which will contain the controller web page which can be accessed using conventional a browser.
+   which will start a simple web server listening on port 1234, containing the controller web page which can be accessed using conventional web browsers.

 6. Connect your mobile or computer to the same network where the robot is.
 7. Now you can access the web server from your web browser on your phone.
 At the menu bar add the following url